 Without increasing his understanding by study and listening and certainly without purifying his mind and heart by discipline, the Simple Simon thinks to catch the whale of boundless divine consciousness in the tiny pail of his mind which he has not enlarged since childhood.
 Often such types chortle over “childlike saints” and the need to “become as little children” to excuse their mental and spiritual infantilism.
 And they love the silly little ditty about “It’s a gift to be simple.”
 It is their habit to say at every opportunity: “It’s really all so simple.”
 I knew a person like this, and after the umpteenth time of hearing how simple it all was, I said: “Yes.
 It is so ‘simple’ it doesn’t even work!”
 And of course that is the intention.

 Simple Simon went to look,

 Which made poor Simon whistle.

 A favorite Simple Simon ploy is to ask stupid questions or make stupid statements ad infinitum as an intellectual smokescreen to veil their utter emptiness of mind and soul.
 One of their favorite activities is looking for the right thing in the wrong place so they will be guaranteed not to find it.
 They especially love foolish and shallow teachers to whom they “resonate” readily.
-Sometimes they rhapsodize about such teachers to let a real teacher know that if he does not do what they like or want he may “lose” them–something for which he fervently hopes and even prays.
+Sometimes they rhapsodize about such teachers to let a real teacher know that if he does not do what they like or want he may “lose” them (a blessing he would welcome gladly).